WojciechMatuszewski/programming-notes/general/wisdom.md

 Picture two people, they have the same coding skills, but one person is intimately familiar with the business domain, and the other is not.
 If you give them the same task, the results will be widely different.

-The person familiar with the domain, will most likely ask a lot of good, clarifying questions. **They may even conclude that writing code is not necessary to do the job they were given**.
+The person familiar with the domain will most likely ask a lot of good, clarifying questions. **They may even conclude that writing code is not necessary to do the job they were given**.
 Since the code is only ONE way to get the job done, and not writing code is always better than writing it, the outcome will be very beneficial to the company as a whole.

 Contrast this with the artifact produced by the person who does not understand the business domain.
 They might default to writing code, which in itself is not a bad thing.
 The worst thing is that the code might work, but it does not really do what it suppose to.
 This wastes everyone's time and energy.